slmhastings/Penny-Blog/src/pages/blog/2021-03-22-what-money-advice-would-you-give-your-younger-self.md

 ---
 templateKey: blog-post
 title: What money advice would you give your younger self?
+The investing edition.
 date: 2021-03-22T14:00:00.000Z
-description: |
-  Lived experience from real women in their 30s ~Investing Edition~
+description: Lived experience from real women in their 30s
 featuredpost: true
 featuredimage: /img/blog-title.jpg
 ---